presenta-software/doc-presenta-lib/docs/overview/README.md

 The fine balance between **sensible defaults** and **customization** is the actual *goal* of the library, which is still in progress.

-Furthermore, we believe that presentations can be different, more **expressive** and **engaging** that the common sequence of static pictures.
+Furthermore, we believe that presentations can be different, more **expressive** and **engaging** than a typical sequence of pictures.

 ## Principles